How much fun can you have with a Zombie conversion using Photoshop

 There are many thing that can be added to personalize the zombie

-How about a bit of blood using blood brushes that were downloaded?
+How about a bit of blood using blood brushes that were found on-line and downloaded?

-Just do a search for Blood Brushes and you will find a lot of them.
+Just do a search for Blood Brushes and you'ill find a lots of them.

 The rest were on another layer set to Color Blend Mode.